e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 [pagebreak]

-So by now, you probably get that my point is that people in your teams are incredibly important.
+By now, you probably get that my point is that people in your teams are incredibly important.
 This doesn't mean that you have to accept everything and anything, but it does mean that you **have to go above and beyond** to find resolutions, to stimulate the environment they work in.
 You have to leave behind your ego, feelings and assumptions behind.
 You have to put yourself in their shoes.